maciejsudo/iot-solar-driver/REPORT.md

  - UART receiveing function was added (servo data from ESP)
  - prototype of PWM signal to control servo - with data received from ESP was added
  - Added feedback UART transmittion to ensure that servo is in the right position

+12.01.2021 Update
+ on STM32:
+ - Added light leading algorithm, with PWM generation to set the servo properly
+ - prototype of sleep mode function was added
+ - correction of UART Receiving function to set the right servo position based on received data